 Anne of Green Gables is pretty nearly a perfect book.
-Even if you don’t love the story or the character, it is hard deny that Anne Shirley, in her debut novel, has been an international sensation for more than 100 years.
-According to Wikipedia, Anne of Green Gables has been translated into 36 languages and has sold over 50 million copies.
+Even if you don’t love the story or the character, it is hard deny that Anne Shirley, in her debut novel, has been an international sensation for more than one hundred years.
+According to Wikipedia, Anne of Green Gables has been translated into thirty-six languages and has sold over fifty million copies.
 The ever optimistic and always romantic Anne Shirley jumps off the page and into our hearts.
 It seems that she leaves an indelible mark on the soul of many of her readers.

 In this second novel, Montgomery introduces a marvelous new character: an artistic kindred spirit who has a romantic tragedy in her history and has never married.
 Twenty-five years before, Miss Lavendar quarreled with her fiancé, Stephen Irving, and lost him.
 I think we are all supposed to know that Miss Lavendar’s story is a cautionary tale for Anne and Gilbert.
 But I also think that Miss Lavendar may have been Montgomery writing herself into the story.

 When Anne brings her pupil, Paul Irving, to meet Miss Lavendar and the two strike up a friendship, Miss Lavendar confesses to Paul that she has an imaginary boy that she lets live in her imagination.
 She adds that he is about the same age as Paul, and the age that Anne was in the first book, and that she never lets him age.
-She wants to keep him 11 forever so that he doesn’t grow up and leave her.
+She wants to keep him 11 forever so he doesn’t grow up and leave her.
 When I read that passage, I couldn’t help but wonder if that was how Montgomery felt about Anne.
-Anne of Avonlea is a coming of age story and I feel like Montgomery did not know how to grow Anne into the character that she should become without sacrificing the 11-year-old orphan that she and so many millions loved.
+Anne of Avonlea is a coming-of-age story, and I feel like Montgomery did not know how to grow Anne into the character she should become without sacrificing the 11-year-old orphan she and so many millions loved.

 Part of our reason in reviewing this series is to help parents understand the tone and content of each story so they can discern if and when their children will be ready for them.
 Because the Anne series ultimately spans two generations, it has books which are light and delightful for children, it has books which center on romance, and it has books which deal with hard matters.
 I credit Montgomery for giving us some of everything.